Our approach to AML supervision

 We recognise that a risk-based approach is not a zero-failure regime.
 Therefore, failures in anti-money laundering controls will not automatically result in regulatory sanctions.

 We will take robust action, in collaboration with law enforcement, against casino operators who demonstrate persistent or material breaches of the Regulations.

 The EU Directive requires supervisors like us to have the power to impose effective, proportionate and dissuasive sanctions for non-compliance with anti-money laundering requirements.
 Although we are not a ‘designated body’ with enforcement powers under the Regulations, compliance with the ordinary code provision and, more generally, with the licensing objectives, is a factor when considering the suitability of a casino operator to continue holding an operating licence (see paragraph 5.8).
 Therefore, we are able to:

 - commence a review into the manner in which a casino has carried on licensed activities, and may prepare a case for regulatory sanctions

 - suspend or revoke an operating licence (sections 116 and 120 of the Act).

 We have similar powers to review personal licences and to either suspend or revoke, or impose a financial penalty on the licence holder (by operation of section 128 of the Act).

 Before imposing a regulatory sanction, we will inform the casino operator or personal licence holder that we intend to do so.
 We will also give reasons for imposing the sanction and the nature of the sanction.
 We will give at least 28 days to make representations to us, should they wish to do so.
 After this, we will make our decision whether or not to impose the sanction.

-If we decide to impose a sanction and, if the casino operator or personal licence holder wishes to contest our decision, they have the right to appeal to the Gambling Appeals Tribunal (section 141 of the Act.)
+If we decide to impose a sanction and, if the casino operator or personal licence holder wishes to contest our decision, they have the right to appeal to the HM Courts & Tribunals Service (section 141 of the Act.)